Did you know that it is 50% easier to sell to existing customers than to acquire new ones?

 So, here’s what to do when this happens:

-Explain how this will improve your service — he’ll receive upgraded products with extra features, premium customer support or something else.
+Explain how this will improve your service —they’ll receive upgraded products with extra features, premium customer support, or something else.

 If you can’t handle it yourself, you may want to consider outsourcing it.
 There are a number of companies that are well-trained and will learn and answer everything about your product.

-Understanding the why behind customer churn is the first step in implementing effective retention strategies.
+Understanding the why behind customer churn is the first step in implementing effective customer retention strategies and increasing your customer retention rate.